-A survey of oceanographic stations along the West Greenland standard sections was carried out in 2007.
-The time series of mid-June temperatures and salinities on top of Fylla Bank (st.2) show only slightly above average conditions indicating normalization relative to the recent extreme warming.
+A survey of oceanographic stations along the West Greenland standard sections was carried out in 2008.
+Here, time series of mid-June temperatures on top of Fylla Bank show below average conditions in 2008 with noticeable low salinities.

-The presence of Irminger Water in the West Greenland waters is above normal in 2007.
-Pure Irminger Water was observed at the sections off Cape Farewell and Cape Desolation, and Modified Irminger Water could be traced north to the Maniitsoq section.
-The waters of Atlantic origin were warmer than normal, but their salinities were just above normal.
-The mean (400-600 m) salinity west of Fylla Bank (st.4) was only slightly above normal while the temperature was 0.4°C above normal.
+The Irminger water (water of Atlantic origin) was warmer than normal, and their salinities were above normal and even 35 or more at Cape Farewell and Cape Desolation.
+The mean (400-600 m) salinity and temperature west of Fylla Bank (st.4) was both above normal.
 However, mean temperatures and salinities for the same depth interval for Maniitsoq and Sisimiut were among the highest observed consistent with the large scale settings in the Subpolar North Atlantic.
-As for the Irminger Water, the presence of Polar Water is also slightly above normal in 2007.
-The extension of multi-year-ice ("Storis") encountered during the survey was about normal.
-West of Fylla Bank a clear cold Polar Water core was observed, which had about normal temperature and salinity, but further north west of "Sukkertop Banke" and "Store Hellefiskebanke" the surface temperatures was colder than normal.
+The presence of Polar Water was also above normal.
+The salinity above the entire shelf were low with generally low surface and subsurface temperatures.
+West of Fylla Bank a clear cold Polar Water core was observed, which had very low temperature and salinity.
+The core is still clear further north west of "Sukkertop Banke" and "Store Hellefiskebanke".
+All together this suggest above normal presence of Polar Water.